 2. Increased creativity

 Corporate social responsibility allows employees to be immersed in their communities, explore new opportunities outside of work, and generating new ideas.
+In fact, research shows that employee productivity increases by 13% when their organization is engaged in CSR.
 By generating new ideas, employees will feel empowered to contribute innovative ideas to the company.
 Employees may implement new solutions to the company or come up with new products that can generate profitability.
 Employees might become connected to their new invention and will likely stay with the organization that helped them develop their ideas and see their own future and success tied into the organization’s success.

 By engaging in corporate social responsibility, companies will have the chance to create new strategies within their industries and partner with nonprofit organizations.
 This will allow employees the chance to connect with a nonprofit that has similar passions and goals and encourage volunteering within the company, which could be used to generate more practical ideas and developing the relationship between the company and employees.

 3. Connection with the company, colleagues, and management